glue-viz/glue/doc/glue_from_python.rst

     In [14]: qglue(xyz=df)

 This will send this data to Glue, label it ``xyz`` and start the UI.
+When you close the GUI, it will return the DataCollection (including any subsets you have defined).

 ``qglue`` accepts many data types as inputs.
 Let's see some examples::